kubeflow/kfp-tekton/sdk/FEATURES.md

 The current implementation is relying on the existing KFP's minio setup for getting the default credentials.
 These default credentials can be updated via a Kubernetes configmap.

+### Caching

+By default compiling a pipeline will add metadata annotations and labels so that results from tasks within a pipeline run can be re-used if that task is reused in a new pipeline run.
+This saves the pipeline run from re-executing the task when the results are already known.
+In order to disable caching, a label must be added to a task's metadata like in [this sample pipeline](./python/tests/compiler/testdata/cache.py#L39).

+The specific annotations and labels that are added to the task spec metadata to enable caching are: `annotations={'tekton.dev/template': ""}` and `labels={'pipelines.kubeflow.org/cache_enabled': 'true', 'pipelines.kubeflow.org/pipelinename': '', 'pipelines.kubeflow.org/generation': ''}`.

 ## Features with Limitations